Sydney Pollack

 Biography

-Sydney Irwin Pollack (July 1, 1934 – May 26, 2008) was an American film director, producer and actor.
-For his film Out of Africa (1985), Pollack won the Academy Award for Best Director and Best Picture.
-He was also nominated for Best Director Oscars for They Shoot Horses, Don't They?
+Sydney Irwin Pollack (July 1, 1934 – May 26, 2008) was an American film director, producer, and actor.
+Pollack is known for directing commercially and critically acclaimed studio films.
+During his forty-year career, he received numerous accolades, including two Academy Awards and two Primetime Emmy Awards, in addition to nominations for three Golden Globe Awards and six BAFTA Awards.
+Pollack won the Academy Awards for Best Director and Best Picture for Out of Africa (1985).
+He was also nominated for Academy Awards for Best Director for They Shoot Horses, Don't They?
 (1969) and Tootsie (1982).
-Some of his other best-known works include Jeremiah Johnson (1972), The Way We Were (1973), Three Days of the Condor (1975) and Absence of Malice (1981).
-His subsequent films included Havana (1990), The Firm (1993), The Interpreter (2005), and he produced and acted in Michael Clayton (2007).
-Pollack also made appearances in Robert Altman's Hollywood mystery The Player (1992), Woody Allen's relationship drama Husbands and Wives (1993), and Stanley Kubrick's erotic psychological drama Eyes Wide Shut (1999).
+Pollack's other notable films include Jeremiah Johnson (1972), The Way We Were (1973), The Yakuza (1974), Three Days of the Condor (1975), Absence of Malice (1981), The Firm (1993), and Sabrina (1995).
+Pollack produced and acted in Michael Clayton (2007), and he produced numerous films including The Fabulous Baker Boys (1989), Sense and Sensibility (1995), The Talented Mr. Ripley (1999), Iris (2001), Cold Mountain (2003) and The Reader (2008).
+Pollack acted in Robert Altman's The Player (1992), Woody Allen's Husbands and Wives (1993), and Stanley Kubrick's Eyes Wide Shut (1999).
+Description above from the Wikipedia article Sydney Pollack, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Also Known As